Eleanor of England, Countess of Leicester: Fiction

 Eleanor appears as a major character in Sharon Kay Penman's novel Falls the Shadow, where she is called Nell.

 Eleanor is the main character in Virginia Henley's historical romance The Dragon and the Jewel, which tells of her life from just before her marriage to William Marshal to right before the Battle of Lewes in 1264.
 Her romance and marriage to Simon de Montfort are much romanticized in this novel, especially since in real life Simon is killed the year following the Battle of Lewes and the pair had already had all 7 of their children; in the book, Eleanor and Simon have only just had their first two sons.
 Eleanor makes a second appearance in Henley's The Marriage Prize.
 Her role in the book is that of the legal guardian to her niece, Rosamond Marshal.

 Eleanor appears as a side character in James Blish's novel Doctor Mirabilis, which is primarily about Roger Bacon.
 Early on, Bacon's mentor Adam Marsh is confessor to Eleanor.
 He tries to withdraw as her confessor, not stating the reasons, but she deduces the truth: he is too attracted to her beauty and wishes to avoid temptation.
 Nearer to the end of the book, Bacon visits her after Simon's death.
 He is commissioned by the Pope to write a book about human longevity and wishes to raise money to write it.
 Eleanor remembers him as Adam's protege.
-She gives him a piece of jewelry she has had for most of her life, and when he attempts to refuse it, she insists.
+She gives him a piece of jewellery she has had for most of her life, and when he attempts to refuse it, she insists.